Public transport in Waikato: Education and Health buses

 In addition to the buses of commercial operators and those supported by Regional Council, there is a large network of buses serving schools and a much smaller one serving hospitals.
 The first school bus in the country ran in Waikato on 1 April 1924, allowing local schools near Piopio to be closed.
 Many companies now run school bus services, including GoBus, Cambridge Travel Lines and Murphy.
 The Ministry of Education set 1 July 2018 as a date to withdraw ten school buses it considered could be accommodated on public buses.
 However, that was reduced to a possible two (Cambridge to St Johns and Morrinsville to Sacred Heart) in 2017.

 The health buses are mainly funded by the District Health Board and link Waikato Hospital to most of the regions towns and some outside the region, such as Taumarunui.

-From February 2017 University of Waikato is using car parking fees to subsidise student fares by 30% and provide new bus links to Tokoroa, Putāruru, Ngāruawāhia, Huntly, Te Kauwhata, Thames, Piopio, Te Kuiti, Ōtorohanga, Matamata, Coromandel, Whitianga and Whangamata.
+From February 2017 University of Waikato has been using car parking fees to subsidise student fares by 30% and to provide new bus links to Tokoroa, Putāruru, Ngāruawāhia, Huntly, Te Kauwhata, Thames, Piopio, Te Kūiti, Ōtorohanga, Matamata, Coromandel, Whitianga and Whangamata.

 Proposed services

+Hamilton rapid transit

+As noted above, a mass transit plan is being developed.
+An August 2023 council meeting had a report that the cost could be up to $6.5bn, over 30 years.
+The concept is for a bus rapid transit network linking the airport, Ruakura and Te Awa Lakes at 5-minute intervals during the peak.

-Waihi Beach-Paeroa & Thames - Ngātea - Paeroa - Te Aroha
+Waihi Beach-Paeroa & Thames - Ngatea - Paeroa - Te Aroha

-Consultation is happening in 2022 about a 2-hourly Waihi Beach to Paeroa route and a morning and afternoon return service from Thames to Te Aroha via Ngātea and Paeroa, with connections to Hamilton, to start in 2023.
+A consultation happened in 2022 about a 2-hourly Waihi Beach to Paeroa route and a morning and afternoon return service from Thames to Te Aroha via Ngatea and Paeroa, with connections to Hamilton, to start in 2023.

 Raglan-Whale Bay

-Waikato District Council is considering an Inter-Raglan service.
+Waikato District Council is considering a Raglan local service.